niuchuangnn/Aurora-ASI-KLS/README.md

 * [fast-rcnn](https://github.com/rbgirshick/fast-rcnn)

-It is noted that the original codes of [selective search](https://github.com/BradNeuberg/selective_search_py) and [fast-rcnn](https://github.com/rbgirshick/fast-rcnn) are not uesd by this project, but you must make sure that they can run normally before implementation of this project.
+It is noted that the original codes of [selective search](https://github.com/BradNeuberg/selective_search_py) and [fast-rcnn](https://github.com/rbgirshick/fast-rcnn) are not directly uesd by this project, but you must make sure that they can run normally before implementation of this project.

 ### Get started
 1. Get the code.
 We will call the diretory that you cloned Aurora-ASI-KLS into `$KLS_ROOT`